| Rip

 needs.
 The player's packaging usually indicates

+which file formats it reads.
 Check for broken files.
 When you download a file,

 make sure you've got it all.
 If your system is